educational-resources-and-services/bibletags-widget/widgetAPI.md

 ```

 - **Not yet implemented**
-- any identifier unique to hosting app/domain
+- any identifier unique to the `appId`
-- used with `appId` to uniquely identify a user

 ```javascript
 theme: String